polkadot-fellows/RFCs/text/0000-rewards.md

 <!--  ### Compatibility  -->

-In future, JAM's block exports could slightly complicate availability rewards, but so far the difference appears unimportant.
+JAM's block exports should not complicate availability rewards, but could impact some alternative schemes.

 ## Prior Art and References